iarkhanhelsky/pechkin/Readme.md

 Common channel setting are stored in `_channel.yml` file.
 You can configure following parameters:

 * `chat_ids` - list of chats or channels to send your message to.
-In case of slack DM this field should be empty.
+In case of slack DM this field should be `email`.
 * `bot` - name of bot to use for sending messages

 ## Messages